-The softest, moistest lemon loaf.
-Bursting with fresh lemon flavor – Starbucks has nothing on this recipe Lemon loaf is sunshine & happiness in buttery, delicious, baked-good form.
-Now, I’ve taste tested my fair share of lemon loaves – and I’m 100% positive this one is softer, more moist and has a more delicious, natural lemon flavor.
+Lemon loaf is sunshine & happiness in buttery, delicious, baked-good form.
+Now, I’ve taste tested my fair share of lemon loaves – and I’m 100% positive this one is softer, more moist and more delicious than any lemon bread recipe you’ve ever tried.

-To be honest – as much as I love baking – I’ve been known to frequent Starbucks for a slice of lemon loaf.
+To be honest – as much as I love baking – I’ve been known buy a slice of Starbucks lemon loaf.
 The problem is the embarrassment factor though.
-You see, when I’m only ordering one coffee the barista catches on that the 2 slices of lemon loaf are for me, myself & I.
+You see, when I order one coffee and 2 slices of lemon loaf – the barista totally knows that I’m eating both slices myself.

-Whether you make it for breakfast, coffee break – or as a birthday present – this lemon loaf needs to be in your baking repertoire.
+Whether you make it for breakfast, coffee break this lemon loaf needs to be in your baking repertoire.
 Bright, happy sunshine in baked good form.
-I hope you like your present Bryan!!!

 - 1 and 3/4 cups all-purpose flour , spooned and leveled (be careful not to over measure)